YottaDB/YDBDoc/MessageRecovery/errors.rst

 OMISERVHANG, GTCM OMI server is hung

 GT.CM Error: The GT.CM OMI server has gone a long time exceeding the design expectation without acknowledged activity.
-At the point of this error, YottaDB creates a core image of the GT.CM OMI server.
+At the point when this error occurs, YottaDB creates a core image of the GT.CM OMI server.

 Action: Investigate the state of the server and its clients.
-Restart processes including the server as appropriate; refer diagnostic information to the the group responsible for database integrity at your operation.
+Restart processes including the server as appropriate; refer diagnostic information to the group responsible for database integrity at your operation.

 -----------------
 OPCOMMISSED